enthought/enable/docs/source/enable_constraints_layout.rst

 layout.
 To aid in the generation of layouts, the layout helpers from Enaml_ are also available in Enable.
 The layout helpers are:

+:data:`spacer`: Creates space between two adjacent components.

+.. function:: horizontal(*components[, spacing=10])

- * :func:`horizontal`: Takes a list of components and lines them up using their left and right edges.
+   Takes a list of components and lines them up using their left and right edges.

+   :param components: A sequence of :class:`Component` or :class:`spacer` objects.
+   :param spacing: How many pixels of inter-element spacing to use
+   :type spacing: integer >= 0

+.. function:: vertical(*components[, spacing=10])

- * :func:`vertical`: Takes a list of components and lines them up using their top and bottom edges.
+   Takes a list of components and lines them up using their top and bottom edges.

+   :param components: A sequence of :class:`Component` or :class:`spacer` objects.
+   :param spacing: How many pixels of inter-element spacing to use
+   :type spacing: integer >= 0

+.. function:: hbox(*components[, spacing=10, margins=...])

- * :func:`hbox`: Like :func:`horizontal`, but ensures the height of components matches the container.
+   Like :func:`horizontal`, but ensures the height of components matches the container.

+   :param components: A sequence of :class:`Component` or :class:`spacer` objects.
+   :param spacing: How many pixels of inter-element spacing to use
+   :type spacing: integer >= 0
+   :param margins: An `int`, `tuple` of ints, or :class:`Box` of ints >= 0 which
+                   indicate how many pixels of margin to add around the bounds of the box.
+The default is 0.

+.. function:: vbox(*components[, spacing=10, margins=...])

- * :func:`vbox`: Like :func:`vertical`, but ensures the width of components matches the container.
+   Like :func:`vertical`, but ensures the width of components matches the container.

+   :param components: A sequence of :class:`Component` or :class:`spacer` objects.
+   :param spacing: How many pixels of inter-element spacing to use
+   :type spacing: integer >= 0
+   :param margins: An `int`, `tuple` of ints, or :class:`Box` of ints >= 0 which
+                   indicate how many pixels of margin to add around the bounds of the box.
+The default is 0.

+.. function:: align(anchor, *components[, spacing=10])

- * :func:`align`: Aligns a single constraint across multiple components.
+   Aligns a single constraint across multiple components.

+   :param anchor: The name of a constraint variable that exists on all of the
+                  `components`.
+   :param components: A sequence of :class:`Component` objects.
+Spacers are not allowed.
+   :param spacing: How many pixels of inter-element spacing to use
+   :type spacing: integer >= 0

+.. function:: grid(*rows[, row_align='', row_spacing=10, column_align='', column_spacing=10, margins=...])

- * :func:`grid`: Creates an NxM grid of components.
+   Creates an NxM grid of components.
 Components may span multiple columns or rows.

- * :func:`spacer`: Creates space between two adjacent components.
+   :param rows: A sequence of sequences of :class:`Component` objects
+   :param row_align: The name of a constraint variable on an item.
+If given,
+                     it is used to add constraints on the alignment of items in a row.
+The constraints will only be applied to items that do not span rows.
+   :type row_align: string
+   :param row_spacing: Indicates how many pixels of space should be placed
+                       between rows in the grid.
+The default is 10.
+   :type row_spacing: integer >= 0

+   :param column_align: The name of a constraint variable on an item.
+If given,
+                        it is used to add constraints on the alignment of items in a column.
+The constraints will only be applied to items that do not span columns.
+   :type column_align: string
+   :param column_spacing: Indicates how many pixels of space should be placed
+                          between columns in the grid.
+The default is 10.
+   :type column_spacing: integer >= 0
+   :param margins: An `int`, `tuple` of ints, or :class:`Box` of ints >= 0 which
+                   indicate how many pixels of margin to add around the bounds of the box.
+The default is 0.

 Fine Tuning Layouts